 Leave the Blue Ridge Parkway at Milepost 355.3 on NC 128, the state park access road, about 50 miles south of Linville and 30 miles north of Asheville.
 Go all the way to the Mount Mitchell summit parking area.
 When you round the last curve into the parking area, the trail to Mount Craig, called the Deep Gap Trail and Black Mountain Crest Trail, goes left between log-cabin-style picnic shelters.
 For the summit tower trail and Balsam Nature Trail, walk past the concession stand, gift shop, and great museum on the paved trail to the summit tower.
 Go left near the top for the Balsam Nature Trail and stay right to the summit tower.

 This is the East's highest peak, 6,684 feet, and a walk to the summit tower is a must.
-The new ramp-style, rock-faced, spiraling viewpoint is much more pleasing to the eye- and accessible to the less fit-than the old tower.
+The new ramp-style, rock-faced, spiraling viewpoint is much more pleasing to the eye- and accessible to the less fit than the old tower.
 Plaques point out distant peaks and the deck of the tower features a map of North Carolina with a benchmark placed where the mountain is located.

 On the way up you passed the Balsam Nature Trail on the left.
 Turn right on the way down to take that easy nature trail-it ends back in the summit parking lot.
-On the way you'll get great insight into the high elevation spruce-fir forest.
+On the way, you'll get great insight into the high-elevation spruce-fir forest.
 A variety of fascinating exhibits describe the "Canadian zone" ecosystem-the highest, most Northern climate in the South.

 In addition to the evergreen Fraser fir and red spruce, prevalent species above 5,500 feet include many New England plants such as mountain ash, hobblebush mountain wood sorrel, or oxalis, a clover-like ground covering, and yellow birch.
 There's a view north along the Black Mountain range.
-Mount Craig is the dominant, near-by peak north of the parking lot (the next hike).
+Mount Craig is the dominant, nearby peak north of the parking lot (the next hike).
 The nature trail turns back left where the Mount Mitchell Trail goes straight.
-In two days during March 1993, the mountain received 50 inches of snow, a NC record.
-The trail passes a nearby stream that is likely the highest spring in eastern America.
+In two days during March 1993, the mountain received 50 inches of snow, an NC record.
+The trail passes a nearby stream that is likely the highest spring in Eastern America.
 The nature trail ends back at the summit parking lot.

 The spectacular and strenuous 2-mile round-trip hike to Mount Craig follows the orange-blazed Deep Gap/Black Mountain Crest Trail with views in all directions.
 A plaque on the summit memorializes Locke Craig, the governor who helped create this first North Carolina state park.
 Leave the north end of the parking lot past picnic shelters.
 At the 0.5-mile mark, in the gap between the peaks (about 6,330 feet), the land drops away west to Mitchell Creek and Mitchell Falls (4,400 feet), where the body of Mount Mitchell's namesake, Elisha Mitchell, was found by his guide, Thomas "Big Tom" Wilson.
 The trail rebounds to the open, rocky summit of Mount Craig (6,647 feet), the East's second-highest summit.